roeszler/reabook/README.md

 - [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/)

 ## 8. Testing
-A automated approach to testing Python, Javascript and was followed using an Model, View and Controller (MVC) framework...
+A hybrid between a manual and automated approach to testing Python, Javascript and was followed using an Model, View and Controller (MVC) framework...

 ### MVC Testing
+Model, View and Controller (MVC) testing....

+### Manual Testing
+...
+Manual Testing...

 ### Validator Testing
 * [W3 Markup Validator](validator.w3.org)